Federal Loan Links:

 Selective Service Registration

-If you are unconfirmed you must submit a Selective Service Registration Acknowledgment or Letter of Registration to the Financial Aid Office.
+If you are unconfirmed you must submit a Selective Service Registration Acknowledgment or Letter of Registration to the Office of Financial Aid.
 If you did not register but were on active duty in the armed forces--not the reserve forces, the Delayed Entry pool, or the National Guard--you are still eligible for federal financial assistance.
 In this instance, you should provide the Financial Aid Office with DD Form 214, "Certificate of Release or Discharge from Active Duty."

 Valid Social Security Numbers